Scam Prevention

 Prevention Tips:

-Impact on Victims: Victims not only lose money but also face emotional turmoil from the deception and loss of trust in job-seeking processes.
+Impact on Victims: Victims face emotional turmoil from the fraud.
+Apart from losing money, and possibly identity theft, they may also lose trust in the job-seeking processes.

 Prevention Tips:

-• Avoid any job offers that require payment upfront.
+• Avoid any job offers that ask for upfront payment even before anything else is confirmed.

 Prevention Tips: